 (3) Either House may, within 12 sitting days of that House after the agreement has been laid before it pass a resolution disallowing the agreement, but if after the last day on which the agreement might have been disallowed neither House has passed such a resolution the agreement shall have effect from and after that last day.

-[Seventh Schedule inserted by No. 15 of 1978 s.
+[Seventh Schedule inserted: No. 15 of 1978 s.
 7.]

 Eighth Schedule — Seventh supplementary agreement